-Certain information regarding Orca Exploration set forth in this Statement contains forward-looking information statements as defined in applicable securities laws ("forward-looking statements" or "statements") that involve substantial known and unknown risks and uncertainties.
+Certain information regarding Orca Energy set forth in this Statement contains forward-looking information statements as defined in applicable securities laws ("forward-looking statements" or "statements") that involve substantial known and unknown risks and uncertainties.
 The use of any of the words "plan", "expect", "prospective", "project", "intend", "believe", "should", "anticipate", "estimate" or other similar words, or statements that certain events or conditions "may" or "will" occur are intended to identify forward-looking statements.
-Such statements represent Orca Exploration's internal projections, estimates or beliefs, which are only predictions and actual events or results may differ materially.
+Such statements represent Orca Energy's internal projections, estimates or beliefs, which are only predictions and actual events or results may differ materially.
 Although management believes that the expectations reflected in the forward-looking statements are reasonable, it cannot guarantee future results, levels of activity, performance or achievement since such expectations are inherently subject to significant business, economic, competitive, political and social uncertainties and contingencies.
-Many factors could cause Orca Exploration's actual results to differ materially from those expressed or implied in any forward-looking statements made by, or on behalf of, Orca Exploration.
+Many factors could cause Orca Energy's actual results to differ materially from those expressed or implied in any forward-looking statements made by, or on behalf of, Orca Energy.

-More particularly, this Statement may contain, without limitation, statements pertaining to the following: the Company's expectations regarding supply and demand of natural gas; the expected terms of future agreements with TPDC and MEM; anticipated changes to legislation and the effect on the Company's operations, including, but not limited to, the implementation and interpretation of the Petroleum Act and the impact of the Natural Gas Pricing Regulation; the Company's beliefs regarding the impact of the Petroleum Act on the Company's business in Tanzania; the potential impact of the Natural Gas Pricing Regulation on the Company's operations; the future terms of the initialled GSA with TPDC and the effect of changes to the terms of the GSA on the Company's future net revenue; expected timing of installation of refrigeration unit at the Songas Infrastructure; the current and potential production capacity of the Songo Songo field; the Company's ability to access additional processing and transportation capacity; the Company's ability to locate and bring online additional supply in the future; forecast costs (including operating costs) and netbacks; and other forward-looking statements.
+More particularly, this Statement may contain, without limitation, statements pertaining to the following: the Company's expectations regarding supply and demand of natural gas; the expected terms of future agreements with TPDC and MEM; anticipated changes to legislation and the effect on the Company's operations, including, but not limited to, the implementation and interpretation of the Petroleum Act and the impact of the Natural Gas Pricing Regulation; the Company's beliefs regarding the impact of the Petroleum Act on the Company's business in Tanzania; expected timing of and costs associated with the installation of compression at the Songas Infrastructure; the current and potential production capacity of the Songo Songo field; the Company's ability to access additional processing and transportation capacity; the Company's ability to locate and bring online additional supply in the future; forecast costs (including operating costs) and the expectation that development costs can be funded out of existing working capital and future cash flow; the Company's intention to tie in the SS-10 and SS-11 wells to the Songas Gas Facility at the next planned plant shut-down; the Company's intention to remediate the SS-7 offshore well; the expectation that production can be sustained through the installation of compression at the Songas Infrastructure; expectations regarding the effect of de-rating the Songas Gas Facility; the expectation that the filed will remain economically viable and wells will continue to produce after Orca Energy has relinquished its license under the terms of the PSA; and other forward-looking statements.
 In addition, statements relating to "reserves" are by their nature forward-looking statements, as they involve the implied assessment, based on certain estimates and assumptions that the reserves described can be profitably produced in the future.
 The recovery and reserve estimates of the Company's reserves provided herein are estimates only and there is no guarantee that the estimated reserves will be recovered.
 As a consequence, actual results may differ materially from those anticipated in the forward-looking statements.
-Although management believes that the expectations reflected in the forward-looking statements are reasonable, it cannot guarantee future results, levels of activity, access to resources and infrastructure, performance or achievement since such expectations are inherently subject to significant business, economi
+Although management believes that the expectations reflected in the forward-looking statements are reasonable, it cannot guarantee future results, levels of activity, access to resources and infrastructure, performance or achievement since such expectations are inherently subject to significant business, economic, operational, competitive, political and social uncertainties and contingencies.